 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-My Dentist Richardshaw Lane is based in Pudsey and provides NHS and private dental treatment to adults and children.
-They also provide dental implants.
+Bupa Wilsden provides NHS and private dental treatment to adults and children.

-There is level access for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available on the street outside the practice.
+There is level access for people (via a portable ramp) who use wheelchairs and those with pushchairs.
+Car parking spaces are available nearby.